 Jacob Potts, Mercer, PA: Here's something you may not hear too often.
 I'm seriously considering turbocharging one of GM's Turbo-Thrift 250ci L-6 engines for an early '70s Nova.
-I love the small-block V-8, but I'm looking to try something different.
+I love the small-block V-8, but I'm looking to try something different - a turbo inline six.
 Would you please give me some information about the engine, including the exhaust runner size and if it is able to endure forced induction with whatever machine work is required?
 Also, are there any bottom/top-end kit parts available in the aftermarket?
 Your help will be greatly appreciated.

-Jeff Smith: We did a little digging and discovered a guy by the name of Tom Lowe who is a member of Inliners International and has been building and driving a turbocharged inline-six 292ci Chevy for several years.
-I spoke with Lowe, a fellow Iowan, and discovered he has close to 30 years of experience building these inline-six Chevys.
+Jeff Smith: We did a little digging and discovered a guy by the name of Tom Lowe who is a member of Inliners International and has been building and driving a turbo inline six 292ci Chevy for several years.
+I spoke with Lowe, a fellow Iowan, and discovered he has close to 30 years of experience building these turbo inline six Chevys.
 You can see some of his handiwork on his website, 12bolt.com, since he repairs, builds, and sells Chevy 12-bolt rearends.
 But he also has massaged an interesting inline Chevy head modification that we'll get to in a minute.

 The most critical component for the turbo application is a cast-iron exhaust manifold to mount the turbo.
 Lowe uses a T-4 turbo combined with a cast-in-place exhaust manifold built by a Brazilian company called SPA Turbo.
 The manifold places the turbocharger in the center and includes a built-in wastegate mount.
 The manifold is not light at 30 pounds, but it is durable.
 Lowe imports this manifold and sells it for $450.